Wildcard Domain Redirect using AWS CloudFront Functions

 CloudFront Functions is not like Lambda@Edge

-CloudFront Functions is for super simple tasks only.
-Unlike Lambda@Edge which gives you a full Node.js (or Python) environment you only get access to a slim ES5 compatible runtime.
-This means that you actually cannot use “modern” features such as const and let or object destructuring.
-Additionally can’t even access the request/response body and you’re only able to execute code for maximum of 1ms.
+CloudFront Functions are for super simple tasks only.
+Unlike Lambda@Edge, which gives you a full Node.js (or Python) environment, you only get access to a slim ES5 compatible runtime.
+This means that you cannot use “modern” features such as const and let or object destructuring.
+Additionally, you can’t even access the request/response body, and you’re only able to execute code for a maximum of 1 ms.

-But on the upside setting up a function is significantly easier and they get executed in all of edge locations rather than only in a few regions.
+But on the upside, setting up a function is significantly easier, and they are executed in all edge locations rather than only in a few regions.

 You can read the full introduction and comparison on the AWS Blog.